 A post event tour of the new building allowed guests to see further evidence of giving as they visited Team Rooms and Classrooms that carried the names Baker, Davis, Ferrell, Ingwersen, Klesius, Nix, Salanitri, and Sport.

 Auburn’s donors are, as Raymond J. Harbert described them, “bridge builders”.
 People who are willing to pave the way so that others can succeed.

-each and every word from a poem that he carries with him at all times, called the “Bridge Builder”.
+In his ribbon cutting remarks, Mr. Harbert spoke from the heart to the overflow crowd and shared a poem that captured, at its core, why he gives.
+He took the time to read each and every word from a poem that he carries with him at all times, called the “Bridge Builder”.
 A poem that ends with these lines: